Special Report — March 2026 · Updated May 29, 2026

 If AI is so capable, why does 85% of its enterprise usage produce nothing?
 Because the bottleneck was never the model.
 It was always the interface between the model and the human.
 Here’s the catalog:

 Every single one of these bottlenecks is a design problem, not a model problem.
-GPT-5 won’t fix prompting tax.
-Claude 4 won’t fix context fragmentation.
+The newest frontier model won’t fix prompting tax.
+A bigger context window won’t fix context fragmentation.
 Better models don’t fix bad UX.
 What fixes these is a fundamental shift in how AI is delivered — from reactive chatbot to proactive ambient system.
 And that shift is already underway.
+If anything, the past two months made the point louder: the model side keeps lapping the deployment side (more on that below).

 What’s Already Being Built